The emergency shelter

 All children of compulsory school age attend a school in Zoetermeer.

-COA takes care of the reception of refugees in the Netherlands.
-For more information, visit the COA website.
+The COA is responsible for the reception of refugees in the Netherlands.
+For more information, visit the COA website .

-Medical care is arranged at the site through a doctor's consultation hour.
+Medical care is provided on site by a GP consultation hour.
 Help is also available for people with psychological complaints.
-Employees of the Zoetermeer Refugee Council provide support at the reception site.
+Employees of VluchtelingenWerk Zoetermeer provide support at the reception location.